 Tip 18 - Parallel and inverse analysis of the spot forex is ignored by almost all forex traders.
 We prepare our trading plans using parallel and inverse analysis, but parallel and inverse analysis can also be used at the point of entry to verify your trades.
 For example if we issue a buy plan on the USD/CHF and issue a price alarm at the first level of resistance just check The Forex Heatmap® when the alarm hits.
 The best case scenario would be the USD strengthening and the CHF weakening at the point of entry.
 Our clients report consistent profits on practically all entries under this scenario.

 Tip 19 - Learning to be a longer term trend trader and managing your forex trades differently is not difficult.
-Anyone can follow this forex tip and teach and train themselves to do this, if you get into a nice trade with a lot of positive pips you can always take some profit by closing out half of your lots using the "rule of thumb".
+Any trader can do this, which is one of our easiest forex tips to execute.
+If you get into a nice trade with a lot of positive pips you can always take some profit by closing out half of your lots using the "rule of thumb".
 If the longer term time frames and trend indicate a solid forex trend just hold onto the rest of your lots with a break even stop and move the stop or scale out more lots as you go deeper into profit.
 We will identify the trends and entry points, so you can teach yourself to be a longer term trader.
+Let the forex market do the work for you.

 Tip 20 - Trade only with the trend and market momentum of the spot forex.
 The forex is a massive market and the trends must be respected.
 To help you give you a mindset for being a trend trader all traders should consider reading the book by Michael Covel titled "Trend Following".